jeffmahoney/patchtools/README.md

-jpt
-===

-Jeff's Patching Tools
+SUSE Patch Tools

 These python script allow easy manipulation of Linux patches, which makes back-porting them much easier.

-The config file is installed in /etc/patch.cfg if installed as root.
+The config file is installed in /etc/patch.cfg if /etc is writable.

-The setup.cfg file tells python to install the tool in your home directory, but if you do that as root, they will go in /root/..., so remove the patch.cfg file. :)
+Otherwise, it is installed in ~/.local/etc/patch.cfg.

+Tools written by Jeff Mahoney <jeffm@suse.com>
+Setuptools integration by Lee Duncan <lduncan@suse.com>